olegabu/fabric-starter/test/testsuite.md

 The Hyperledger Fabric Starter Testing Suite is a basic set of scripts and libraries designed to verify the correctness of Hyperledger Fabric network installation using Fabric Starter, as well as the essential functionality of a deployed network.

 The Testing Suite verifies the operation of Fabric Network deployed locally or in docker-machine multihost environment.
-As a rule two organizations of the Network are involved in the testing process.
+You need a Network with two organizations to run test scenarios.

 ## Scenarios

-Scenario is a shell script, which squentially calls a set of code snippets, which perform some basic operations in the and verify the results.
+The scenario is a shell script, which calls in sequence a set of code snippets, which perform some basic operations and verify their results.

 ## Functionality tested